RubixDev/Inventorio/README.md

 ## Installation
 Grab the jar file from the [Release page](https://github.com/Lizard-Of-Oz/Inventorio/releases/).

-You can also find this mod on [CurseForge](https://www.curseforge.com/minecraft/mc-mods/inventorio) and [Modrinth](https://modrinth.com/mod/inventorio).
+You can also find this mod on CurseForge: [Fabric](https://www.curseforge.com/minecraft/mc-mods/inventorio) and [Forge](https://www.curseforge.com/minecraft/mc-mods/inventorio-forge)

 Copy the jar file into `%root_folder%/mods/` alongside other mods.
 ### Dependencies
 Dependencies for Fabric: